Branwell Brontë: Halifax

-In October 1840, Branwell moved near to Halifax, where he had many good friends including the sculptor Joseph Bentley Leyland and Francis Grundy.
-He obtained employment with the Manchester and Leeds Railway, initially as 'assistant clerk in charge' at Sowerby Bridge railway station, where he was paid £75 per annum (paid quarterly).
+During this time, Branwell obtained employment with the Manchester and Leeds Railway, initially as an assistant clerk in charge at Sowerby Bridge railway station, where he was paid £75 a year (paid quarterly).
+Later, on 1 April 1841, he was promoted to the post of clerk in charge at Luddendenfoot railway station in West Yorkshire, where his salary increased to £130.